ska-telescope/image-compression/python/README.md

 * `compress_fpack_tiles.py`: Runs fpack compression to test the effect of varying the tile shape.

+* `compress_hdf5.py`: Runs HDF5 compression to test the effect of varying the scale parameter.

 * `test_stefpack.py`: Tests stefpack against a compressed file written by the Matlab code.